 - The perfect walking collar for pointy sighthound companions

-- Available in a wide range of colours, styles and sizes
+- Available in a wide range of colours and three sizes

 Bollywood Greyhound Collar